kpedrok/code-canvas-web-terminal/README.md

 - Ensure the `HOST_DATA_DIR` environment variable is set correctly
 - Verify that Docker has permission to access the directories being mounted
-- On macOS, add the project directory to Docker Desktop's File Sharing preferences
+- On macOS/Windows, add the project directory to Docker Desktop's File Sharing preferences
+- On Windows with WSL, ensure you're running from the WSL filesystem

 ### Connection Issues